reiver/guide-org/role/supervisor/README.md

 The **supervisor** must be qualitatively _better_ at this specialization than anyone they are suppose to **supervise**.

 Also a **supervisor** should (if possible) be at least 20% older than anyone they suppose to **supervise**.

+## Daily Meeting

+A **supervisor** must have a **daily meeting** with whomever they are **supervising**.

+Likely this meeting will be in the form of a **team meeting**,
+where:

+* each person is asked if they finished each task they were asked to work on,
+* each person gives a status report on each task they were asked to work on,
+* if a task has been completed, if possible, it is review during the meeting,
+* if the task passed review, then a new task is assigned to that person,
+* if the task fails review, the person is asked to make the requested modifications.